|2||Twinings Blackcurrant & Blueberry Tea Bags|

-- Infuse the Twinings tea bags in the boiling water for 10 minutes then leave the water to cool.
+- Infuse the Blackcurrant & Blueberry tea bags in boiling water for 10 minutes, then leave to cool.

-- Mix the flaxseed with 4 tbsp water and leave to thicken up - this will help bind your ingredients together.
+- Mix the flaxseed with 4 tablespoons of water and leave to thicken - this will help bind your ingredients together.

-- Mix the buckwheat flour into a bowl with the lemon zest, maple syrup, thickened flaxseed mixture and blackcurrant & blueberry tea water.
-Making sure to add the tea water gradually - stirring as you do so.
+- Mix the buckwheat flour into a bowl with the lemon zest, maple syrup, thickened flaxseed mixture and Blackcurrant & Blueberry infusion.
+Make sure to add the infusion gradually - stirring as you do so.

-- Add 1 tsp coconut oil to a pan over a medium heat.
+- Add 1 teaspoon of coconut oil to a pan over a medium heat.

-- Once the oil has melted add about 2 tbsp of the mixture to the pan - or use 1 large ladle.
+- Once the oil has melted, add roughly 2 tablespoons of the mixture to the pan - or use 1 large ladle

-- Cook on one side for 2 minutes and then flip over and cook on the other side for a further 1-2 minutes.
+- Cook on one side for 2 minutes, then flip over and cook on the other side for a further 1-2 minutes.

 - Repeat with the rest of the mixture.
 You should make 4-5 pancakes.

 - Top with fresh blueberries, a drizzle of honey, lemon zest or whatever else you fancy!

 Q&A WITH FOOD BLOGGER AMELIA LITTLEJOHN